lavinjj/angularjs-gravatardirective/ReadMe.md

 For more information about the Gravatar Image request check out their [Developer's Reference](http://en.gravatar.com/site/implement/).

 ## Change Log

+### 1.3.0 - Restructured library structure to take advantage of angularjs-library yeoman generator to generate a single file for use.

+### 1.2.0 - Added pull request to move imageSrc to a service for use by external consumers.

 ### 1.1.0 - Added additional namespaces to all attributes to keep from interfering with other AngularJS Library Directives.
 Resolves Issue #13